 Do I have to stop for customs when I fly on a private jet?

-However, your operator may have an overflight permit.
-This allows you to bypass the first port of entry and complete customs at your destination.
-For example, when flying from Paris to Los Angeles, you can go straight to LA with no stops.
-If this is the case, you can go direct from customs to your transport.
-Otherwise, you’ll need to board again and continue to your destination.
+However, your operator may have an overflight permit allowing you to bypass the first port of entry and complete customs at your destination.
+For example, when flying from Paris to Los Angeles, you could go straight to LA with no stops.

-In the US, the airport you stop at for customs depends on the operators’ overflight permits, as well as the FAA’s and CBP’s specific regulations for the country you departed.
+In the U.S., the airport you stop at for customs depends on the operators’ overflight permits, as well as the FAA’s and CBP’s specific regulations for the country from where you departed.
 Every passenger must go through customs and declare anything of value they brought in, be it cash or goods.
-Separate customs stations are provided for private aviation in the United States, and with fewer passengers to clear compared to a commercial airliner this process typically takes less than about 15 minutes.
+Separate customs stations are usually provided for private aviation in the United States, and with fewer passengers to clear compared to a commercial airliner this process typically takes less than about 15 minutes.

-Outside of the US your customs station may include commercial flights.
-This can take a very long time.
+Outside of the U.S., your customs station may include commercial flights, which may mean a very long time.
 Unfortunately, there is no way around this as there are very, very few exceptions to going through customs.
 For example, an emergency medical flight may receive permission to skip customs.